 Of course, the creatine you buy as a supplement is manufactured synthetically in a laboratory.
 Still, its molecular profile matches that found in the body, and as we will see, it is pretty safe to take.

 To understand what creatine does, you need to know a little about the cellular energy cycle.
 All the cells in your body run on adenosine triphosphate or ATP.
 When you walk, you are using ATP.

 ATP can be produced in three ways:

 Through oxygen-dependent metabolism using fatty acids (oxidation).
 This is how most of the ATP you use throughout the day is created.
 When you breathe, oxidation converts fatty acids to ATP.

-Glycolysis produces large amounts of ATP, but the accumulation of hydrogen and lactate ions makes their production unsustainable for long periods of time.
+Glycolysis produces large amounts of ATP, but the accumulation of hydrogen and lactate ions makes their production unsustainable for long periods.

-By recycling previously stored ATP.
-This is the most important ATP production mechanism.
+By recycling previously-stored ATP.
+This is the most crucial ATP production mechanism.

-When ATP transfers energy to cells, one of its phosphates is broken down and converted to adenosine diphosphate (ADP).
+When ATP transfers energy to cells, one phosphate is broken down and converted to adenosine diphosphate (ADP).

-The more creatine you have in your system, the more ADP can be recycled back into ATP.
+The more creatine you have in your system, the more ADP can be recycled into ATP.
 The more ATP you have, the more weight you can lift or the faster you can run.
-Creatine, therefore, can help you get bigger, stronger, and faster.
+Creatine, therefore, can help you get bigger, stronger, and quicker.

 Not all nutritional supplements are created equal.
-In fact, most of the things that are sold as magic muscle and strength builders are a total waste of money.
+Most of the things sold as magic muscle and strength builders are a total waste of money.